Cultural Arts Commission

 Art at Village Hall

-Oswego Area Hometown Art Exbibit: February 27 - March 31, 2025.
+Oswego Area Hometown Art Exbibit: March 3, 2026

 For Artists

 Are you an artist local to the Oswego area looking for opportunities to create and showcase works?
 The Village of Oswego Cultural Arts Commission offers space to local artists to display and participate in commissioned public art pieces.
-The 2026 call for artists will be announced in early 2025.

 For Donors